Atharva130/Variables-Python/README.md

 Variables in Python are used to store data values.
 Python is dynamically typed, meaning you don't need to declare the type of a variable explicitly.

 ## Key Concepts
-- Dynamically typed language (no need to declare type)
+- Dynamically typed language
+- No need to declare type
 - Variables are references to objects in memory
 - Naming conventions and best practices apply
 - Types are assigned at runtime